 Consequently, while the judge considered that there was merit to the Application, due to the failure to effectively serve the Application before Mr Mittal’s discharge from bankruptcy, the Application was dismissed as a result of the limitation provision set out in section 279 of the Act.

-David Steinberg, R&I partner at Stevens & Bolton, commented: ‘Limitation has long been, and continues to be, a challenge in court proceedings, usually resulting in rushed applications issued to ‘stop the clock’.
+David Steinberg, restructuring and insolvency partner at Stevens & Bolton, commented: ‘Limitation has long been, and continues to be, a challenge in court proceedings, usually resulting in rushed applications issued to ‘stop the clock’.
 This case acts as a helpful reminder to insolvency practitioners and to their legal advisers that close attention must be paid to procedural requirements, such as service, when the expiry of a limitation period is approaching.
 When the stakes are so high, nothing short of rigorous adherence to the letter of the rules will suffice.
 It is not the first time the courts have dismissed such applications on procedural grounds’.